-Alexandra Elizabeth "Alex" Kingston (b.
-1963) is an English actress best known as Dr. Elizabeth Corday (ER) and as Prof. River Song (Doctor Who).
+Alexandra Elizabeth Kingston (born 11 March 1963 in Epsom, England) is an English actress best known as Dr. Elizabeth Corday (ER) and as Prof. River Song (Doctor Who).
 Born in Surrey, England, she graduated from the Royal Academy of Dramatic Art and went on to join the Royal Shakespeare Company.

 She has also been seen as Mrs. Bennett in Lost in Austen, as awesome defense attorney Miranda Pond in Law & Order: Special Victims Unit, and as Inspector Fiona Banks in FlashForward (2009).
 She played Moll Flanders in two separate adaptations, and had a minor role in Private Practice as Marla, who romances Sheldon, where she put on a very solid American accent.